 Below are some basic tips on getting your return in before the deadline:

-1. Know what you need.
 Tax preparation is widely different depending on if you are regularly employed, self-employed, own property, have children, or other investments.
 If you have an accountant or tax preparer, they should provide you with a checklist of necessary forms, receipts, or other information they will need to complete your return.
 If you are preparing your own taxes, you can easily find checklists online particular to your individual situation.
 Plus, most tax preparation software programs or apps provide you with this information as well.

-2. Triple Check For Deductions.
 Any tax preparation software or your accountant can guide you through deductions available to you.
 However, it is always important for you to know what types of items can be deducted and what information to keep to support those deductions.
 Some common deductions include:

 - Interest paid on student loans